junderw/lnd-rpc/README.md

 // unlock an existing wallet and getinfo async function unlockExisting() {
-  // wait for the gRPC connection to be ready await LndRpc.waitForReady()
   // default RPC is wallet unlocking service await LndRpc.unlock("superP@$$word") // don't use this password :-P

-  // toMain() switches RPC from wallet unlocker to the main RPC.
-  // it will wait until the connection is ready await LndRpc.toMain()

   let results = await LndRpc.getInfo()
   console.log(results)